 See full recipe below for detailed directions.

-Combine all ingredients in the bowl of a stand mixer.
+Combine all ingredients in the bowl of a stand mixer fitted with a dough hook.
 Mix until a shaggy dough forms.

-Turn the dough onto a work surface and divide into 9 equal pieces (this doesn't have to be exact).
+Turn the dough onto a work surface and divide into 9 equal-sized pieces.
+This doesn't have to be exact, but you can use a kitchen scale if you want your rolls to be exactly the same size.

 Using your palm for traction, roll each piece into a ball.
-Place all 9 balls into a greased 8x8 inch baking pan.
+Place all 9 balls into a greased 8x8-inch baking pan with the dough seam on the bottom.

 While warm, brush with the melted butter and parsley mixture, then sprinkle with flaky sea salt.
 Serve while warm.

 Make sure the sourdough discard is unfed and at room temperature before starting this recipe.
-This recipe is designed for a 1:1 sourdough starter (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
+This recipe is designed for a 1:1 sourdough starter (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you'll need to adjust some of the ingredients in this recipe.

 Equipment